mingxuan-yi/mingxuan-yi/_posts/2023-11-05-prob-flow-ode.md

 Iteratively running ULA, we can gradually transport samples from $$q_0(\mathbf{x})$$ to $$p(\mathbf{x})$$ as shown in the previous demo to sample from the funnel distribution.
 ULA is widely used in large-scale machine learning.
 For example, it can be applied in the training of Bayesian neural networks and energy-based models, and it also serves as the sampling scheme for the earliest version of score-based diffusion models ([Song and Ermon, 2019](https://arxiv.org/abs/1907.05600)).

 #### 2.1.
 Probability flow ODEs
-In [score-based diffusion models](https://yang-song.net/blog/2021/score/#probability-flow-ode), it is shown that each SDE has an associated probability flow ODE sharing the same marginal $$q_t$$ (also see the Eq.
+There are several approaches to derive the probability flow ODE of Langevin dynamics.
+The most accessible one is using the result from [score-based diffusion models](https://yang-song.net/blog/2021/score/#probability-flow-ode).
+In score-based diffusion models, it is shown that each SDE has an associated probability flow ODE sharing the same marginal $$q_t$$ (also see the Eq.
 (13) in [Song et. al., 2021](https://arxiv.org/abs/2011.13456)).
 Simply using this result, we can convert the Langevin SDE to the associated ODE,
 \begin{aligned}
 \mathrm{d} \mathbf{x}\_t = \Big [\nabla\_\mathbf{x} \log p(\mathbf{x}\_t)- \nabla\_\mathbf{x} \log q_t(\mathbf{x}\_t)\Big]\mathrm{d}t.
 \end{aligned}